ConorMurphy21/codeBeautifier/README.md

 ##### Avoid repeating words
 Identifiers in c/c++ have to be unique of course.
 So my algorithm will tie together non-unique words with what is before or after it to make it unique.
 Not as beautiful as it could be but still does the job.
-Just maybe think twice before throwing the lyrics to yellow submarine in, it may not be underscored to smitherines.
+Just maybe think twice before throwing the lyrics to all star in, it may not be underscored to smithereens.

-##### Avoid Keywords
-I know, words like volatile and enum are so hard to avoid.
-It is possible to define keywords it's just scary.
-Words like for, while, if, else, will all be black listed for sure, and treated like repeating words.
-Words like and, or, and not may be (or have the option) to be white listed because I don't know many people who use them over &&
-|| and !.
+Or just do it anyways, It's still fun!

 ##### No Punctuation!!!
 This one isn't my lack of programming finesse, it's not my fault!